Shoresh92/Type_I_error/index.md

 > The concept of a $p$-value is not simple and any statements associated with it must be considered cautiously.

-Here I briefly disucc what $p$-values are and how they are calculated.
-I use a simple example to interpret $p$-values and then  relate it to Type I error and Significance Level.
+Here I briefly disuss how $p$-values are calcluated and interpreted.
+I use a simple example to interpret $p$-value and then  relate it to Type I error and Significance Level.
 It is assumed the reader is familiar with Hypothesis Testing.

 ## Where does p-value come from?